AndorfLab/ImmPort-Curation-Tool/documentation/Using-the-Application.md

 <br><br>
 <img width="491" height="153" alt="image" src="https://github.com/user-attachments/assets/0bed103d-2745-42b9-9f87-08d00249a08d" />
 <hr>
 A table showing the files in the directory will appear.
-If the exact file name is also in the ImmPort study file (study_file.txt), a 'Description' will appear here.
+If the exact file name is also in the ImmPort study_file, a 'Description' will appear here.
 Next, select the 'Table Code' from the data dictionary that matches the study file.
 <br><br>
 <img width="491" height="329" alt="image" src="https://github.com/user-attachments/assets/ea66c579-b085-4472-a123-e891646fb5ce" />
 <hr>
 Select a 'Default Visit' if there is no study visit in the study file or data dictionary.
-This box is populated from the planned_visit.txt.
+This box is populated from the planned_visit file.
 <br><br>
 <img width="491" height="322" alt="image" src="https://github.com/user-attachments/assets/aa987156-7d55-4de1-8f2a-439c1d09d4ec" />
 <hr>
 Next, select the 'Template'.
-This should be either *Lab Test* or *Assessment*.
+This should be either <em>Lab Test</em> or <em>Assessment</em>.
 <br><br>
 <img width="491" height="184" alt="image" src="https://github.com/user-attachments/assets/ff03cbb7-5fb3-4eee-af40-4b458595dfdf" />
 <hr>
-If *Lab Test* was chosen, additional selection boxes will appear.
-The first box, 'Protocol', is populated from the protocol.txt file that was uploaded in Tab 1.
+If <em>Lab Test</em> was chosen, additional selection boxes will appear.
+The first box, 'Protocol', is populated from the protocol file that was uploaded in Tab 1.
 The protocol that best aligns with the study file should be selected.
 <br><br>
 <img width="492" height="185" alt="image" src="https://github.com/user-attachments/assets/19ea61c2-2dad-4381-886d-62f41806e12d" />
 <hr>